andrewmpalka/ArbitrageTracker/README.md

 Introduction
 ------------

 Hey!
 Welcome to *Arbitrage Tracker Project*.
-We're making a web app that leverages the Unofficial Messenger API[^API] to create a *Word Cloud* of a Facebook Messenger thread's chat history for the day.
+We're making a web app that leverages the [Unofficial Messenger API][api] to create a *Word Cloud* of a Facebook Messenger thread's chat history for the day.
 Any contributions to the project are welcome and all will be reviewed.
 To make a pull request please consult the [Github Documentation][1].

 > **Note:** Nothing below is written in stone, it just provides a solid, proven foundation for multiple developers of different skill levels to make impactful contributions to the project.
 Feel free to make suggestions.